How to Check if Your Weed Grinder Sucks

 is defined as the ability to prevent environmental deterioration by chemical or electro-chemical reaction.

-While the direct statistics of each metal’s ability to resist corrosion can’t be found, it’s often mentioned that 6061 has a higher corrosion resistance than 7075.
 Anodized 6061 is often used in manufacturing boat hulls, scuba tanks, docks, etc. That’s not to say 7075 has poor corrosion resistance, it’s just not as high as 6061.
 And with the ability to anodize 7075, 7075’s poor corrosion resistance has little impact on the quality of a grinder. (unless maybe you go to the beach all day)

 Weight

-– obvious. (it’s actually the measure of force of gravity on an object, but who cares about that)
+– Obvious. (it’s actually the measure of force of gravity on an object, but who cares about that)

 The mass density of aluminum 6061 is 2.7 g/cm3 while aluminum 7075’s is